ganonbit/local-frontend/README.md

 - After every change to the master branch in Bitbucket, Netlify will build and deploy frontend automatically!

 ### NOTE: if changing environment var on netlify you MUST redeploy to see changes!

+## CSS naming conventions for avonation-frontend

+- We're using the BEM standards for all new classes created.
+- Please review the standards [Here](http://getbem.com/) so that we're on the same page.